sujit49/Cryptocurrency_analysis/README.md

 Performance

-The design allows the model to return predictions instantly due to efficient preprocessing and one-time load strategy.
+The model runs predictions instantly due to efficient preprocessing and one-time model loading.

 📊 Result Interpretation

-The output may represent:
+The prediction output may represent:

 Cryptocurrency future value